 Slimy mushrooms are a sign that your mushrooms are turning bad 1.
 There are other signs mushrooms are turning bad which I’ll inform you about.
 In addition, this blog post will tell you how you can prevent your mushrooms from becoming slimy.

 Smoothie tip: Mushrooms for smoothies?
 I’ve been adding organic mushroom powder into some of my smoothies for variety and additional nutrients.
-They sell high quality ones on Amazon at affordable prices.
-Check them out by clicking here, mushroom powders.

 Are Slimy Mushrooms Bad?